Bibek-Repository/repo-4/pandas_python/readme.md

 filename: the file name of the saved data.
 It will return a structured array whose keys are the variable names, and the corresponding values are the variables values.

+Interpolation
+Interpolation is a method for generating points between given points.
+Interpolation is used to deal with missing data in a dataset, interpolation is often used to substitute those values.
+This method of filling values is called imputation.
+Apart from imputation, interpolation is often used where we need to smooth the discrete points in a dataset.
+Scipy provides us with a module called scipy.interpolate which has many functions to deal with interpolation:
+1D interpolation:
+The function interp1d() is used to interpolate a distribution with 1 variable.
+It takes x and y points and returns a callable function that can be called with new x and returns corresponding y.

+1D Interpolation
+The function interp1d() is used to interpolate a distribution with 1 variable.
+It takes x and y points and returns a callable function that can be called with new x and returns corresponding y.

+Spline Interpolation
+In 1 D interpolation the points are fitted for a single curve whereas in Spline Interpolation the points are fitted against a piecewise function defined with polynoials called splines.